cakephp/docs/en/views.rst

     ``$scripts_for_layout``.
 This method is most often used from inside helpers, like the :doc:`/core-libraries/core-helpers/js` and
     :doc:`/core-libraries/core-helpers/html` Helpers.

+.. php:attr:: layout

+    Set the layout the current view will be wrapped in.

+.. php:attr:: elementCache

+    The cache configuration used to cache elements.
+Setting this property will change the default configuration used to cache elements.
+    This default can be overridden using the 'cache' option.

+.. php:attr:: request

+    An instance of :php:class:`CakeRequest`.
+Use this instance to access information about the current request.

 More about Views
 ================